MikeInnes/blog/posts/advent-2025/index.md

 (`.filter(js.Boolean)` removes empty lines from the file – an empty string casts to boolean `false` in JS.)

-Ok, pretty straightforward! **Part Two** adds a new wrinkle: we have to count the number of times the dial crosses zero, rather than just how many times it lands there.
+Ok, pretty straightforward! **Part two** adds a new wrinkle: we have to count the number of times the dial crosses zero, rather than just how many times it lands there.
 We'll load the demo data again for this.

 ```raven
 input = parseInput("L68\nL30\nR48\nL5\nR60\nL55\nL1\nL99\nR14\nL82")